Pfarrer/brianp.de/content/posts/2013/php-sort-assoc-array-specific-order.md

 $sort_order = array('elem1', 'elem4', 'elem2', 'elem3');
 ```

-The first array `$source_array` is supposed to be the array that sould be sorted.
+The first array `$source_array` is supposed to be the array that should be sorted.
 The second array `$sort_order` specifies the required order by listing the elements as they should be arranged.

 To sort the array, the internal functions `array_fill_keys` and `array_merge` are quite helpful: